954km (593 miles) S of Paris; 18km (11 miles) E of Nice

 This sunny stretch of coast became the property of the Grimaldi clan in 1297, when one Francesco Grimaldi tricked his way into the fortress protecting the harbor.
 The dynasty has maintained something resembling independence ever since.
 In recent decades the family has turned Monaco into the world’s chicest city-state with its own mini-airport (with direct helicopter links to Nice and St-Tropez, no less).

 Hemmed in by France on three sides and the Mediterranean on the fourth, this feudal anomaly harbors the world’s greatest number of billionaires per capita.
 And as almost everybody knows, the Monégasques do not pay taxes.
-The tax regime attracts celebrity exiles as well—including racing driver Lewis Hamilton and tennis player Novak Djokovic (who owns the city-state’s hottest new restaurant, Eqvita).
+The tax regime attracts celebrity exiles as well—including racing driver Lewis Hamilton and tennis player Novak Djokovic.
 Nearly all of Monaco’s revenue comes from banking, tourism, and gambling.
 Better still, in an astute feat of cunning, local residents aren’t allowed to gamble away their inheritance, so visitors must bring a passport to play in the Principality’s famed casino.

 Prince Rainier was nicknamed the “Builder Prince” as he expanded Monaco by building into the Mediterranean.
 Prince Albert took over from his late father in 2005 and burnishes his “Eco-Prince” credentials with pride.
-Newer, more environmentally conscious land-reclamation schemes near the Fairmont Hotel started in 2017.
-The $2.5 billion project will transport hundreds of thousands of tons of sand from Sicily to create an extra six hectares (15 acres) of land.
-Work should be complete by 2028.
+Newer, more environmentally conscious land-reclamation schemes near the Fairmont Hotel involve transporting hundreds of thousands of tons of sand from Sicily to create an extra six hectares (15 acres) of land.
+The entirely new seafront quartier, known as Mareterra, is expected to open in 2025.
 The Principality also has its own green car manufacturer, Venturi—although this marquee specializes in a typically Monégasque market for all-electric supercars.

 Fortunately for the Grimaldi line, Albert married his girlfriend, South African swimmer Charlene Wittstock, in July 2011, now Her Serene Highness The Princess of Monaco.
-Despite rumors of a pre-wedding fallout, the couple are idolized in the Principality, especially following the birth of their twins, Jacques and Gabriella, who will celebrate their fifth birthday in December 2019.
+Despite rumors of a pre-wedding fallout, the couple are idolized in the Principality, especially following the birth of their twins, Jacques and Gabriella in 2014.
 Following a hasty course in both Monégasque dialect and European court protocol, Princess Charlene is now a familiar sight at society events.
 The royal family’s official portrait has pride of place in every bar, hotel, and bakery in the land.